Cubevoid/cubevoid.github.io/content/projects.md

 aliases = ["projects","instances"]
 +++

+## GitHub projects

+- [Feeling Hungry](https://github.com/SachaGoldman/FeelingHungry?tab=readme-ov-file#feelinghungry): web app using an **NLP** model to recommend healthy alternatives to cravings.
+Uses embeddings from **spaCy** , with custom vector database using **FAISS** for speed.
+Uses DuckDuckGo and Google Maps APIs to quickly return rich search results.
+Categorizes food options with similar vector embeddings using nutrition facts like fat and sodium levels.
+- [SuperMarAI](https://github.com/Cubevoid/SuperMarAI): AI trained using NEAT, a genetic algorithm, to play Super Mario.
+Emulates the game using gym; similar to **reinforcement learning**.
+- Contributions to various **open-source** projects such as [pkg2appimage](https://github.com/AppImageCommunity/pkg2appimage), a tool for generating Linux versions of apps, or GNOME (Linux desktop) extension [audio-output-switcher](https://github.com/adaxi/audio-output-switcher)
+- [Mathler solver](https://github.com/Cubevoid/mathler-solver): finds solutions for Mathler, a Wordle-like game.
+Improves on brute-force by constraining search space

+## Other projects

 My longest ongoing project has been my server which I run at home.

 I bought some ten-year-old HP Enterprise server on eBay and simply slapped in some new hard drives!